 Penny Ballinger’s ‘small gesture’ transformed her patient’s outlook on life.
-She is the winner of this year’s BMA writing competition
+She was the winner of the BMA writing competition 2018.

 A handful of seeds and half a dozen seed potatoes; the strange contents of the paper bag in the drawer of my consulting-room desk awaited my next patient.

 A small gesture, from one gardener to another – one that might have become horribly awkward; but worth the gamble perhaps, remembering the laborious conversation through the Polish interpreter.